MichaelCade/90DaysOfDevOps/Days/day28.md

 What SaaS does and in particular Microsoft 365, because I mentioned Exchange is removing that administration overhead and they provide a service that delivers your exchange functionality by way of mail but also much other productivity (Office 365) and storage options (OneDrive) that overall gives a great experience to the end-user.

-Other SaaS applications are widely adopted, such as Salesforce, SAP, Oracle, Google, Apple.
+Other SaaS applications are widely adopted, such as Salesforce, SAP, Oracle, Google, and Apple.
 All removing that burden of having to manage more of the stack.

 I am sure there is a story with DevOps and SaaS-based applications but I am struggling to find out what they may be.
-I know Azure DevOps has some great integrations with Microsoft 365 that I might have a look into and report back.
+I know Azure DevOps has some great integrations with Microsoft 365 that I might have a look into and report back to.

 ![](Images/Day28_Cloud3.png)